How do Vertical Form Fill Seal (VFFS) Machines Work?

 The film is drawn down by two gear motors which drive the friction pull-down belts located on either side of the forming tube.
 Pull down belts that utilize vacuum suction to grip the packaging film can be substituted for friction belts if desired.

 6. Bag Filling and Sealing

-Once the film stops moving, the vertical sealer bar, which is hot, moves forward and makes contact with the vertical overlap on the film, bonding the layers of film together.
+Once the film stops moving (on intermittent models), the vertical sealer bar, which is hot, moves forward and makes contact with the vertical overlap on the film, bonding the layers of film together.
 The vertical seal bar presses itself against the forming tube and makes the vertical seam.
 On continuous motion VFFS models, the vertical sealing mechanism remains in contact with the film continuously so the film does not need to stop to receive its vertical seam.

 7. Bag Discharge